The Fundamental Principles of Human Understanding, and the Primary “Categories” of Human Knowledge: Physics, Logic, Ethics, and Metaphysics

 |Formal Moral Philosophy||The Metaphysics of Physics||The Metaphysics of Logic||The Metaphysics of Ethics||The Metaphysics of Metaphysics|

-KNOWING VS. UNDERSTANDING: The top left category (physics of physics) is the most knowable with the senses, the bottom right (the metaphysics of metaphysics) is that which can only be understood from within using logic and internal feeling (our internal senses-that-aren’t-senses so to speak).
+KNOWING VS. UNDERSTANDING: The top left category (physics of physics) is the most knowable with the senses (it is experienced), the bottom right (the metaphysics of metaphysics) is that which can only be understood from within using logic and internal feeling (our internal senses-that-aren’t-senses so to speak).
 The more we move away from each term and toward the other, the more knowable or unknowable the “human understanding” becomes!
 In other words, we can have understanding about the metaphysics of metaphysics, or whims, or fancies, or feelings, but we can’t “know for sure” in the same way we can about a rock or the laws of physics.
 To say this another way, notice how, especially if we consider the sub-divisions of formal and material and sub-divisions of physics, logical, ethics, and metaphysics, that there is a part of metaphysics that is formal in every respect (“pure” philosophy; the metaphysics of metaphysics), and likewise that there is a part of physics that is material in every respect (practical material empirical physics; the physics of physics).
 That lines-up well with the certainty with which most of us would feel we could know about each type of information.
 A rock is easy to know empirically, but how exactly do we approach knowing moral concept empirically?
 Or conversely, how can we know a rock internally?
 Well, the answer is we use the model above to see where we can cross forks and know probable truths by pulling out all forms of application, experiment, and theory we can shake a stick at!
 Sure, we can hardly know pure philosophy with certain external empirical positivism, but that which arises from within is no less important (just more uncertain and internal).
 I’m not suggesting we publish statistics on morals in Nature (the peer-reviewed journal), but outside of the NATURAL sciences we should care about this stuff.
 We want to eat all of our cake, not just the material parts, so to speak.
 From this lens we really do have a duty (a metaphysical concept) to dig toward the metaphysics of metaphysics.
 For more, see Kant’s Groundwork (see link above).

 Introducing Complex Relations, Sub-Categories, and Other Types of “Spheres”